gevent/gevent/doc/intro.rst

 Installation
 ------------

-gevent runs on Python 2.4 and newer and requires
+gevent runs on Python 2.5 and newer and requires

 * greenlet__ which can be installed with ``easy_install greenlet``.
-* libevent_ 1.4.x

 For ssl to work on Python older than 2.6, ssl_ package is required.